Passenger and motorcycle transport

 - Inspection documents from DIJ (+ 3 copies)

-- Insurance Documents purchased entering Panama (+ 3 copies)
+- Panamanian Insurance Papers (+ 3 copies)

 Step 4: Loading

 We recommend staying in or near Puerto Lindo the night before departure.
 There are a few budget places you can find online.
+If it is possible, the captain will ask for the bike to be loaded the day before departure in the afternoon.
+Otherwise it will be arranged for early on the day of departure.

 There are no banks on that area of the coast of Panama, so make sure you have withdrawn everything in advance to pay the final balance and Guna Yala congresso fee.